Supported Gateway Use Cases

 Auto-Scaling

 Note that auto-scaling in FTDv gateways is not the same as auto-scaling in Multicloud Defense Gateway.
-See Gateway Auto-scaling for more information on native auto-scaling abilities.
-For how auto-scaling impacts FTDv gateways and how it can elevate your experience, read the following:
+For more information, refer to Gateway Auto-Scaling in the section Multicloud Defense Gateway Components for native auto-scaling abilities.
+The information provided here addresses how auto-scaling impacts FTDv gateways.

 -